The idiom in a pickle is a phrase in English that means a person is in a difficult situation.

 “At home with the workmen all the afternoon, our house being in a most sad pickle.”

 Anyways, in short, this saying is at least 408 years old.

-- It will be a cold night and the only blanket I have is sitting in my laundry basket.
+- It will be a cold night and the only blanket available to me at the moment is sitting in my laundry basket.
 Thus, I’m caught between a rock and a hard place; I can either be cold for the night or I can use the smelly blanket to keep me warm.